ABeginnerKid/ChatAiOffline/README.md

 NOTE:

-The nomic-embed-text-v1.5.f16.gguf, place in.. idk
+The nomic-embed-text-v1.5.f16.gguf, place in release package, idk how to attach >100mb file